 The County has authority to issue \$900,000,000 in general obligation notes (additionally secured by pledged revenues) for the Master Transportation Plan.
-The County has drawn \$92,000,000 so far and intends to fix out these notes in the next six months.
-The notes will then reset to \$200,000,000 and the County will have available that amount again to draw upon, subject to satisfying the additional bonds test to be specified in the documents.
+The County has drawn \$92,000,000 so far and intends to fix out these 2008A Notes with the proceeds of the 2009A Bonds.
+The 2008A Notes will then reset to \$200,000,000 and the County will have available that amount again to draw upon, subject to satisfying the additional bonds test specified in the documents.
 This process will continue for up to six years and at that time up to \$900,000,000 of long-term debt will have been issued.
+However, effective December 14, 2009, the 2008A Notes will be reduced to \$100,000,000.

-The County has authority to issue \$60,000,000 in general obligation bonds (additionally secured by pledged revenues) for the Master Transportation Plan Resort Corridor Room Tax.
+The County has authority to issue \$60,000,000 in general obligation bonds additionally secured by the Strip Resort Corridor Room Tax.
 The County reserves the privilege of issuing general obligation bonds at any time legal requirements are satisfied.